The Self Identity Struggle

 So, being pregnant is a hard time!
-And I think people who aren’t pregnant or haven’t experienced it may underestimate the impact it can have on a person’s identity.
+And I think people who aren’t pregnant or haven’t experienced it may underestimate the impact it can have on a new mom’s/ self identity.

 Don’t get me wrong, carrying life and feeling my baby move inside me was the most amazing blessing I’ve ever experienced, and I’ll always be grateful I was able to have a child.
 However, a combination of SPD, morning sickness, clothes that no longer fit and an ever changing body can really have a knock on your confidence.
 And then when you deliver and think you’ll be getting your “groove back” you may be experiencing swelling (my ankles swelled up so much I couldn’t even put my trainers on!
 Think Kim K when she was pregnant with North), stretch marks and postpartum shedding.

 And then there’s fashion.
 You may be sporting a maternity bra, not so sexy knickers and the infamous mom bun!
 That hairstyle is all I seem to rock these days, and I couldn’t even tell you when I last washed my hair!
 Don’t judge me, luckily my mother in law has a hair salon so sorts me out when I get time, thank goodness!

 And nearly four months on I find myself trying to hold onto my identity.
 I’ve fully embraced this new mom role and absolutely love it.
 But its hard to find the balance between old me, and the new me.
 Here are some ways I’ve tried to maintain that balance:

 Self Care Tips To Preserve Self Identity